Page in progress.

 About

 Longo continues to work with characteristic scale, precision, and perceptiveness, achieving images that, while drawn from recent history, would be otherwise impossible to see with the human eye.
-Longo’s latest body of work, A History of the Present, which he began in 2020, is informed by the Coronavirus Pandemic, the nation’s political upheaval, our tenuous ecological future, fueled by the artist’s personal experiences.
-Through this group of large-scale charcoal drawings, Longo seeks to focus on the power of the viewer and the individual’s capacity to create change, a celebration of freedom of expression
+His latest body of work, A History of the Present, which he began in 2020, is informed by the coronavirus pandemic, the nation’s political upheaval, and our tenuous ecological future, and is fueled by the artist’s personal experiences.
+Through this group of large-scale charcoal drawings, Longo seeks to focus on the power of the viewer and the individual’s capacity to create change, a celebration of freedom of expression.

 About